procurios/HTML/BEM.md

 - `Element`: Represents a descendent of `Block` that helps form `Block` as a whole.
 - `Modifier`: A variant, different state or extension of the `Block`.

-To take an analogy (examples are CSS, obviously using the value of HTML class attributes):
+To take an analogy (examples are CSS, but this obviously applies to HTML as well):

 ```css
 .person {